ricardo-aires/presto-deploy/ansible/roles/presto/README.md

 - [Standalone](./tests/test_standalone.yml) - only one node to act as discovery, coordinator and worker.
 - [Cluster](./tests/test_cluster.yml) - one node to act as discovery and coordinator and two nodes as workers.
 - [Cluster with External Discovery Server](./tests/test_cluster_external_discovery.yml) - one node to act as discover, one other to be the coordinator and two nodes to act as workers.

+> Make sure to make the [Discovery Server Role](https://github.com/ricardo-aires/discovery-server-deploy/tree/master/ansible/roles/discovery-server) available in order to run it in the Discovery Server VM.